Does Harvard superscore the SAT?

 The following are the results of Harvard’s regular admissions process for the class of 2026:

-Only 1,954 students will be able to call themselves members of Harvard University‘s class of 2026.
-Of those students, 1,214 were accepted during the regular admissions round, which had an acceptance rate as low as 2.3%.
+Only 1,954 students can call themselves members of Harvard University‘s class of 2026.
+Of those students, 1,214 were accepted during the regular admissions round, with an acceptance rate as low as 2.3%.

-It is likely that the COVID-19 pandemic, optional standardized testing, and an uptick in the number of students applying to college have contributed to the downward trend in admission rates that have been reported by the majority of the nation’s top universities over the past three years.
+Likely, the COVID-19 pandemic, optional standardized testing, and an uptick in the number of students applying to college have contributed to the downward trend in admission rates reported by the majority of the nation’s top universities over the past three years.
 Harvard, which is widely considered to be the most selective school in the Ivy League, has seen a steady decline in the percentage of applicants it accepts over the past three years.

 The Early Admissions Results for Harvard University for the Class of 2026

-Though we’re trying to know “does Harvard superscore the SAT scores?” and the answer is a “No”, the results of Harvard University’s Early Admission process for the Class of 2026 was made public in December of 2021.
-This prestigious educational institution shared the news that 740 students had been granted early admission, making the university’s acceptance rate 7.4%.
-It is suggested you apply early in order to improve your chances of being admitted.
+The results of Harvard University’s Early Admission process for the Class of 2026 were made public in December of 2021.
+This prestigious educational institution shared that 740 students had been granted early admission, making the university’s acceptance rate 7.4%.
+It is suggested you apply early to improve your chances of being admitted.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.